nene/komoot-challenge/README.md

 - All values in CSS are hard-coded.
   For such a small project it shouldn't matter much, though normally I would at least declare all colors as named constants.
+- Hard-coded my personal Mapbox access token.
+  Not the securest approach.
+But I have controls to turn that token off if needed.
+- Hard-coded ID in Map component.
+  That will limit creating multiple instances of this component, which won't really matter in this simple app.